cakephp/docs/en/core-utility-libraries/httpclient.rst

       'auth' => ['username' => 'mark', 'password' => 'secret']
     ]);

-By default Http\\Client will use basic authentication is there is no ``'type'`` key in the auth option.
+By default Http\\Client will use basic authentication if there is no ``'type'`` key in the auth option.

 Using Digest Authentication